cloudflare/cloudflare-docs/content/stream/stream-live/live-instant-clipping.md

 {{<Aside type="note" header="Note:">}}

-Clipping works differently for uploaded / on-demand videos; see [Clip Videos](/stream/edit-videos/video-clipping/).
+Clipping works differently for uploaded / on-demand videos.
+For more information, refer to [Clip videos](/stream/edit-videos/video-clipping/).

 {{</Aside>}}

 ## Prerequisites

-When configuring a [Live Input](/stream/stream-live/start-stream-live/), ensure "Live Playback and Recording" (`mode`) is enabled.
+When configuring a [Live input](/stream/stream-live/start-stream-live/), ensure "Live Playback and Recording" (`mode`) is enabled.

 API keys are not needed to generate a preview or clip, but are needed to create Live Inputs.

 Live instant clips are generated dynamically from the recording of a live stream.
 When generating clips manifests or MP4s, always reference the Video ID, not the Live Input ID.
 If the recording is deleted, the instant clip will no longer be available.

-## Preview Manifest
+## Preview manifest

 To help users replay and seek recent content, request a preview manifest by adding a `duration` parameter to the HLS manifest URL: